gearoidfox/bio-test-data/README.md

 ### pdb/

-Modified Protein Data Bank coordinate files, along with diffs from the original verions, and a description of the changes.
+Modified Protein Data Bank coordinate files, along with diffs from the original versions, and a description of the changes.

 ### fasta/